Donation-based vigorous Vinyasa

 Sarah needs to get us a biography!

-Emily approaches her yoga practice as a way to exercise deep listening and compassion; and yoga asana as a pathway to prime the body and mind for meditation and contemplation.
+Emily approaches her yoga practice as a way to exercise deep listening and compassion; and yoga asana as a pathway to prime the body and mind for meditation .

 Emily is ruthlessly authentic and honors each persons's individual process in her class style.
 She believes in the wisdom of the body, and cherishes the relationship between movement, cognition, and spirituality.

-In a difficult world with many opportunities for disconnection, Emily hopes to create spaces of unity and compassion, both internally and in community.
+In a difficult world with many opportunities for disconnection, Emily hopes to create spaces of unity and compassion, both individually and in community.

 "By now, you must know what a great space 118 Elliot is, but did you know that on Tuesdays at 5 PM and Saturdays at 10:15 AM it turns into a fab yoga studio with free parking and air conditioning?